seedcase-project/spaid/README.md

 to have any helper packages or tools installed and configured.
 These are the actions it does currently:

-- Installs Python package dependencies
+- Installs Python package dependencies (if in a Poetry project)
 - Installs pre-commit hooks
 - Runs pre-commit hooks on all the files

 This command only works if:

 - you are in a local Git repository
-- the repository is a Python project managed by Poetry
 - the repository has a file called ‘.pre-commit-config.yaml’